SarahZ22/machine-learning-challenge/README.md

 Logistic Regression Model: Training Data Score = 0.84703 Testing Data Score = 0.86156 \
 Random Forests Model: Training Data Score = 1.0 Testing Data Score = 0.91133

 Of the four models I have created for this data all look quite good.
-Technically I would say any of these models could be used.
-As the Random Foests Model and the Deep Learning Model have the highest accuracy/scoring either of these would be the best method to use.
+As the Random Foests Model and the Deep Learning Model have the highest accuracy/scoring either of these would be the best method to use for further research.